Biomass 101 – What You Need To Know

 • sycamore

-Just like their land-based cousins, aquatic plants use photosynthesis and nutrients in water to provide biomass that can then be turned into energy.
-Fundamental elements within the plant like carbohydrates, lipids and proteins can be transformed into various biofuels, including biodiesel, biobutanol, bio-gasoline, biogas, methane, ethanol and even jet fuel.
+Like their land-based cousins, aquatic plants use photosynthesis and nutrients in water to provide biomass that can then be turned into energy.
+Fundamental elements within the plant, like carbohydrates, lipids, and proteins, can be transformed into various biofuels, including biodiesel, biobutanol, bio-gasoline, biogas, methane, ethanol, and even jet fuel.

 Aquatic plants used for biomass include: